mauri870/watchcrunch-test/README.md

 Keydb is another life saver in heavy workloads, the single-threaded nature of Redis sometimes cause a bottleneck during high load or heavy use of lua scripts.

+I always try to come up with a simple yet functional solution to problems first, test and benchmark it and elaborate further based on that, most of the times premature optimization is the root of all evil (or at least most of it) in programming.

-I hope you all like my solution, thanks for the opportunity.
+Hope you all like my solution, thanks for the opportunity.

 Best,